GsDevKit/GsDevKit_home/shared/repos/GsDevKit_launcher/rowan/src/gsdevkit_launcher-Scripts.package/GdkL_CopyScriptClasses.class/README.md

 		specified, the filetree version of the script class will be written to the filetree package (rowan/src/gsdevkit_launcher-Scripts).

+		The list of processed class names is written to objOut.

 	<script-class-names>
-		list of script class names to be transferred from filetree to tonel or vice versa.
+		List of script class names to be transferred from filetree to tonel or vice versa.
+If <script-class-names> is empty, the default list of script classes will be used.